If you or a loved one have been hurt at work, then you probably have questions like:

 Before you sign any documents from the insurance company or make a mistake that could hurt your workers' comp case, you should educate yourself by requesting our work injury book at no cost!

-At Walker, Billingsley & Bair our attorneys have written the book on workers' compensation and third party liability claims.
+At Walker, Billingsley & Bair our attorneys have written the book on workers' compensation.
 In our Iowa work comp book we explain:

 Did You Know?